Pratik-Harani/StudentBudget/README.md

 ```

 # Acknowledgements
-Made as a team project with 3 other contributors.
-I modelled user requirements into an OOP abstraction, built the Controller that communicates between the back-end and front-end, and developed the onboarding & data persistence logic.
+Made as a team project.